 Join WCMU Public Media in partnership with the Clarke Historical Library for Hemingway in Michigan: A Live Streaming Event.

-Virtual attendees will also get an exclusive advanced preview of the newest film by Ken Burns and Lynn Novick, “Hemingway,” that premieres on Monday, April 5th.
+Virtual attendees will also get an exclusive advanced preview of the newest film by Ken Burns and Lynn Novick, HEMINGWAY, that premieres on Monday, April 5th at 8 p.m. on WCMU.

-After the film screening, there will a LIVE conversation with “Hemingway” filmmaker Lynn Novick and producer Sarah Botstein.
-Viewers will have an opportunity to ask the filmmakers questions about the film and this incredible story of one of American’s most monumental figures.
+During the film screening, there will a LIVE conversation with HEMINGWAY filmmaker Lynn Novick and producer Sarah Botstein.
+Viewers will have an opportunity to ask the filmmakers questions about the film and this incredible story of one of America’s most monumental figures.

-Plus – WCMU is seeking a call for entries from Michigan students in partnership with area libraries to submit written entries about their personal experiences, drawing inspiration from Hemingway.
-Details on this Hemingway Creative Writing Project to come.
+Plus – WCMU is seeking a call for entries from Michigan students in partnership with area libraries to submit written entries about their personal experiences, drawing inspiration from Ernest Hemingway.
+Details on this Hemingway Artistic Expressions Competition for Teens to come.

 The Hemingway in Michigan: A Live Streaming Event is in partnership with the Clarke Historical Library and is sponsored by CMU Libraries and the Library of Michigan.